alvaromontoro/gamecontroller.js/readme.md

         <pre><code>gameControl.on("connect", function() {
   console.log("gamepad connected!")
 })</code></pre><br/>
-        <b>At most one action can be associated to each event at any given moment</b>.
+        At most one action can be associated to each event at any given moment.
       </td>
     </tr>
     <tr>